kongfl888ong/adblocklists/README.md

 adblocklists
 ============

-adblock lists for personal browser.
+There are adblock lists for personal browser.